 Parents: Since your time at college, most schools have entered what is now being referred to as "the digital age."
 That means that professors increasingly accept, or even prefer, papers and assignments delivered paperlessly via email or upload.
 Modern students may find that they never have to print a single piece of paper, so why invest in a printer?

 Sure, they might run into that one, ancient, crusty old professor who quips "I've never had to reboot a pencil!" as he glares at all the laptops he's seeing, but, because of that dinosaur-with-tenure, most schools offer printing facilities that are either free or cheap to use.

 2. A Tablet

 Unless their major is Pharmacology, your average kid can get through their entire college career without having to touch a tablet.
 Why?
-Because there are currently two types of tablets that you can buy for a student: super cheap ones that can't replace a laptop in functionality, and ones that can handle more advanced tasks — like the new Windows Surface Pros — but are super expensive.
+Because there are currently two types of tablets that you can buy for a student: super cheap ones that can't replace a laptop in functionality, and ones that can handle more advanced tasks — like the Windows Surface Pro 3 — but are super expensive.